-- 3.20 The site could accommodate some 55 houses.
+3.19 The site could accommodate some 55 houses.
 The site has two potential access points off Warden's Walk and Hinckley Road.
 The Local Highway Authority has indicated a preference for access to be gained from Warden's Walk.
-The site could deliver some 13 affordable houses and would be required to make contributions towards open space, education provision, library services and residential travel packs to encourage the use of sustainable transport. - 3.21 The tree and hedge fronting Baines Lane is species rich and should be retained in the interests of ecology and character of the urban form.
+The site could deliver some 13 affordable houses and would be required to make contributions towards open space, education provision, library services and residential travel packs to encourage the use of sustainable transport.

+3.20 The trees and hedges fronting Baines Lane are species rich and should be retained in the interests of ecology and character of the urban form.